-Laundry

-All School laundry is done on site.
+Personal belongings Laundry All school laundry is done on site.
 Boarders will have a named shelf on which to store spare clothes and matrons will place clean laundry on the shelf.
 Bed linen is changed weekly and boarders place used sheets and pillowcases in the laundry baskets by 8.30am on change-over day.
-Socks are packed into sock bags (please note, these are provided by the School and charged to your account).

-How much to bring?

-Please do not send your child with excessive amounts of clothing and personal items.
-As a guide, your child should be able to fit all their luggage in one suitcase and one holdall.
-Personal belongings Money Bank accounts can be set up with any bank in Abingdon.
-If necessary, Housemasters will provide a letter from the School confirming your child's residence at Abingdon, although, if possible, international students should seek assistance from their guardians in setting up a bank account prior to arriving at Abingdon.
-House bank The Assistant Boarding Housemasters in each house run a house bank that boarders can deposit and withdraw money from.
+Socks are packed into sock bags (please note, these are provided by the school and charged to your account).
+Money Bank accounts can be set up with any bank in Abingdon.
+If necessary, Heads of House will provide a letter from the school confirming your child's residence at Abingdon.
+If possible, international students should seek assistance from their guardians in setting up a bank account prior to arriving at school.
+House bank Each boarding house runs a 'house bank' overseen by the Assistant Boarding Heads of House, from which boarders can deposit and withdraw money.
 Parents can also set a limit on how much money they would like their child to withdraw each week.
-Caring for belongings Boarders should take care of their own property and show respect for the property of others and of the School at all times. - All items should be clearly named. - Each boarder has a safe and a lockable cupboard in their room that they can use to store valuables. - Pupils should not borrow items from others without asking. - Damage to property should be reported to the House Matron so that repairs can be made quickly. - If damage is caused deliberately, the cost of repair to property belonging to either the School or another pupil may be charged to a parents' bill and parents will be informed. - In the rare event of a suspected theft, it should be reported swiftly and will be investigated. - Valuable items and passports may be handed into house staff for safekeeping.
+Caring for belongings Boarders should take care of their own property and show respect for the property of others and of the school at all times. - All items should be clearly named. - Valuables should be stored in the boarder's individual safe or lockable cupboard. - Pupils should not borrow items from others without asking. - Damage to property should be reported to the house manager so that repairs can be made quickly. - If damage is caused deliberately, parents will be informed and the cost of repair to the property belonging either to the school or another pupil may be charged to a parents' bill. - In the rare event of a suspected theft, it should be reported swiftly and will be investigated. - Valuable items and passports may be handed into house staff for safekeeping.
+Registration Signing in and out Signing in and out The heads of house and the house staff have a duty to know the whereabouts, and ensure the safety, of the boarders at all times during the term.

-Registration

-Signing in and out

-The Housemaster and the house staff have a duty to know the whereabouts, and ensure the safety, of the boarders at all times during the term.

 Any time a boarder wants to go off-site in the evenings or at the weekend, they need to sign in and out in person with the duty tutor, saying where they are going, who they are going with and what time they expect to be back.
 Boarders are required to inform the member of staff on duty as soon as they return to the house.

-Regular registrations are taken as follows
+Regular registrations are taken as follows:

-Weekday registration:

-- 8.25am each day: Registration in house

-- During the School day all students, day and boarding, are registered in their Tutor Periods and in Period 7

-- 5.00pm each day: Registration in house

-- 7.00pm each day: Registration in house

-- A register is also taken at lights-out
+Weekday registration: 8.25am each day: Registration in house During the school day: all students, day and boarding, are registered in their tutor periods and in Period 7 5pm each day: Registration in house 7pm each day: Registration in house A register is also taken at lights-out.

 Weekend registration: